-Include: \ 2017 undergraduate class: all students

-who started at your institution as first- time

-students and received a bachelor's degree

-between July 1, 2016 and June 30, 2017.
+Include: 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.

-\ only loans made to students who borrowed

-while enrolled at your institution.
+only loans made to students who borrowed while enrolled at your institution.

-\ co-signed loans.
+co-signed loans.

-Exclude: \ students who transferred in.
+Exclude: students who transferred in.

-\ money borrowed at other institutions.
+- money borrowed at other institutions.

-\ parent loans
+- parent loans

-\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-oraderite fine all net graduate er fine graduated finn areaner augree er contineate ( H4 Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
-Exclude students who transferred into your institution 2248
+Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution